jaehunjung1/integrated_creative_design/README.md

-# Question Generation for MRC
+# Neural Data Augmentation for MRC

 This is a project repository for Integrated Creative Design, Fall 2020.
 Below, we explain how to augment QA data from insurance document (stored in `dataset/insurance`), and train QA model on the augmented dataset.